-International standard (ISO) sizes are 20’L x 8’W x 8’6”H, 40’L x 8’W x 8’6”H, and 40’L x 8’W x 9’6”H (“high-cube”).
-For additional sizes, dimensions, and technical specifications, view our containers for purchase.
+International standard (ISO) sizes are 20-foot, 40-foot, and 40-foot “high-cube,” which are the three most common sizes.
+For additional sizes, dimensions, and technical specifications, view our containers for sale.

-Once you’ve ordered your container, Interport will issue you an invoice.
-Once your invoice is paid via check, money order, wire transfer, cash, or credit card, Interport will release your container to you or to the trucking company making your delivery.
+Once you’ve ordered your shipping container, Interport will issue you an invoice.
+Once your invoice is paid via check, money order, wire transfer, cash, or credit card, Interport will release your container to you or the trucking company making your delivery.

 View our driving directions to plan your visit